Matthew Allwood: New Zealand Warriors

-On 20 May 2014 it was announced that Allwood had signed a 3-year contract with the New Zealand Warriors starting in 2015.
+On 20 May 2014 it was announced that Allwood had signed a three-year contract with the New Zealand Warriors starting in 2015.
+Allwood played a total of seven games for the New Zealand Warriors.
+He was contracted with the club until the end of 2017 but mainly played for the clubs NSW Cup team.
+In 2018, Allwood played for Newcastle in the NSW Cup.
 He joined the Warriors when their pre-season began in November 2014.